 If you are an entrepreneur you must usually take out pension insurance for self-employed persons (YEL) or pension insurance under the Farmers’ Pensions Act (MYEL).
 Your income determines how much you will pay in premiums now and how big a pension you will receive in the future.
 Pension insurance provides not only the state pension but also, for example, cover in case you are unable to work or a pension for those family members who outlive you.

 Under the Self-Employed Persons' Pensions Act you have to take out pension insurance for self-employed persons if

 - you are between the ages of 18 and 67.

 - your business has been operating for at least four months

-- your income for the year exceeds the lower threshold for pension insurance, which has been around EUR 7, 700 for the last few years
+- your income during the year exceeds the minimum limit for pension insurance, which has been around EUR 8,000.

 If you receive a state pension and are an entrepreneur, pension insurance is voluntary.